 Oh man, where to start?
 There are so many reasons to use cast iron, we could write a book.
 But it really boils down to two key benefits:

 Superior cooking: There’s nothing like a heavy cast iron pan to give your corn bread that perfectly browned crust.
-It heats extremely evenly, retains heat really well and develops a better and safer non-stick surface than those chemical surfaces that shan’t be named.
+It heats fairly evenly, retains heat really well and develops a safer non-stick surface than those chemical surfaces that shan’t be named.
 You can use it at higher temperatures than Teflon® surfaced pans and it won’t burn.
 Just as with a wok, you really can’t kill your cast iron skillet unless you took a blow torch to it, dropped it from a significant height or ran over it with your car.
 Even if you found your husband used it as a drip pan under his Harley, you can salvage this pan.

 Nutrition: Take a look at these quick numbers for some of my favorite foods.